-For our second day trip, on Tuesday, we stopped in Lucerne.
-From here we were able to check out many of the famous landmarks that everyone has come to associate with Switzerland, including the covered bridge.
-It was chilly and the kids weren’t all that interested in exploring today so we didn’t stay long.
-Honestly, the markets were a little disappointing and the landmarks are a little spread out so I didn’t mind leaving after 3 hours.
+For a second day trip, don’t forget about Lucerne.
+From here you are able to check out many of the famous landmarks that everyone has come to associate with Switzerland, including the covered bridge.

 The Swiss Museum of transport was on our way out.
 When I initially Googled it, I understood it as a Train museum, and next door was a chocolate factory tour.
 Nope.
 The Swiss Museum of Transportation is a giant compound with a separate building for each mode of transportation, and it was attached to the Lindt Factory Tour.
-We spent another 3 hours here exploring, and we left the stroller in the car, so both Baby Girl and I were exhausted by the end of it.
+We spent another 3 hours here exploring and could have stayed longer.

 Day 6 | Laundry day